How We Work at The UN

 For a non-governmental organization (NGO) to have any influence at the UN it must be accredited through the United Nations system.
 The UU-UNO has two types of accreditation which allow us to do our work:

 - Economic and Social Council (ECOSOC): The Unitarian Universalist Association has special consultative status with ECOSOC.
 NGOs with ECOSOC status are those that are interested in policy issues within the UN system, and consultative status grants us the ability to contribute to the United Nations agenda, voicing issues that are of concern to Unitarian Universalists.
 The UU-UNO’s advocacy at the UN on human rights, climate change, disarmament, peace, and security all fit into its ECOSOC status.

-- Department of Public Information (DPI): The Unitarian Universalist Association is also formally associated with DPI.
-As an NGO in association with DPI, we work to extend the UN Department of Public Information's mission to explain and gain support for the UN's mission in the world.
+- Department of Global Communications (DGC): The Unitarian Universalist Association is also formally associated with DGC (formerly DPI, Department of Public Information).
+As an NGO in association with DGC, we work to extend the UN Department of Global Communications's mission to explain and gain support for the UN's mission in the world.
 Our educational programs (Envoy program, Intergenerational Spring Seminar, UN Sunday, etc.) fit well into this mandate.